-The walks will take place every Wednesday morning at 10 am, starting at the car park on Coronation Drive in Hartlepool, and will take around 45 minutes to complete.
+The walks will take place every Wednesday morning at 10 am, starting at the car park on Coronation Drive in Hartlepool.
+Each walk takes around 45 minutes to complete.
 Mums-to-be under the care of the Trust will be encouraged to join the walk.

-Stephanie El Malak, head of midwifery, is in full support of the Beach Bumps walk, commenting: “I’ve heard all the women had a great time and I’m really pleased we’ve been able to get this first walk done during the first week of lockdown ending.
+Stephanie El Malak, head of midwifery, is in full support of the Beach Bumps walks.
+She said: “I’ve heard all the women had a great time and I’m really pleased we’ve been able to get this first walk done during the first week of lockdown ending.
 Our team don’t mess around, they got straight on with organising the walk.